Male Suicidal Ideation and the Healing Power of Counselling

 Unveiling the Reality

 The notion that men don’t experience emotional distress as profoundly as women is a harmful myth that has perpetuated societal stigmas for decades.
-Contrary to popular belief, men are not immune to mental health challenges, including suicidal ideation.
-According to the World Health Organization (WHO), suicide rates are significantly higher among men than women in most parts of the world.
-This alarming statistic sheds light on the magnitude of the issue and underscores the urgent need for awareness and intervention.
+Despite popular belief, men are not immune to mental health challenges, including suicidal ideation and according to the World Health Organization (WHO), suicide rates are significantly higher among men than women in most parts of the world.
+This alarming statistic sheds light on the magnitude of the issue and, furthermore, underscores the urgent need for awareness and intervention.

 The Mask of Strength

 One of the primary reasons male suicidal ideation often goes unnoticed is the societal pressure placed on men to embody strength.
-From a young age, boys have often been taught to suppress their emotions, to “man up,” and to refrain from displaying vulnerability.
-This toxic masculinity narrative creates a barrier for men to seek help when they are struggling emotionally, leading to silent battles fought in isolation.
-This can often be true of the older generation.
+From a young age, boys have often been taught to suppress their emotions, to “man up,” and to refrain from displaying vulnerability, therefore, this toxic masculinity narrative creates a barrier for men to seek help when they are struggling emotionally, which leads to silent battles fought in isolation.
+On the whole, this can often be true of the older generation.

 The Power of Counselling

 Amidst the shadows of despair, counselling emerges as a powerful ally in the journey toward healing and resilience.
-A common misconception is that seeking counselling is a sign of weakness but actually it is a courageous step towards self-awareness and growth.
+A common misconception is that seeking counselling is a sign of weakness, but conversely it is a courageous step towards self-awareness and growth.
 Here are some ways in which counselling can make a profound difference in addressing male suicidal ideation:

 1. Safe Space for Expression: Counselling provides a safe and non-judgmental space for men to express their thoughts, feelings, and fears without fear of ridicule or shame.
 This freedom to open up can be immensely liberating and the first step towards breaking the cycle of silence.